sunnyp94/sentry-bridge/README.md

 `session` is `pre_open`, `regular`, or `post_close` (Eastern).
 Volatility is 30-day annualized.
 Positions and orders are refreshed every 30 seconds.

-## Local Redis
+## Redis

-Redis is optional: the app works without it (brain gets data via stdin).
-Use Redis for replay, dashboards, or a second consumer.
+On **GCP** (and in the default Docker setup), **Redis runs in the same Compose stack** as the app for low latency.
+The app also pipes events to the brain via stdin.
+Redis is used for the stream so you can replay, run a second consumer, or inspect events.
+When running **without Docker** (e.g. locally with `go run`), Redis is optional: the brain can receive data via stdin only; use Redis for replay, dashboards, or a second consumer.

 ### Option A: Docker (easiest)